taitanang/Taitanang_BlueStampPortfolio/index.md

 # Gesture Controlled Robot
 The project that I have been working on this summer is the Gesture-Controlled Robot.
 By tilting the glove on your hand, the car moves accordingly.
-One modification I added was two sensors that are able to detect objects and stop the car automatically to prevent it from crashing into them.
+One modification I added was two sensors that are able to detect objects and automatically stop the vehicle to prevent it from crashing into them.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|